 Selection also took into consideration regional, geographic and cultural diversity as well as a range of artistic disciplines.

-Partnership and Networks Officer
+Admissions and Program Officer